Water Neutrality

 Evaluating Water Risk at Manufacturing Sites

-Initiatives that Protect Water Sources1 through Forestry
+Initiatives that Protect Water Sources through Forestry

 One of our initiatives to preserve water resources uses water conscientiously and returns clean water using water source protection through forestry.
 Group employees and family members voluntarily participate in conservation drives, such as planting trees, in turn developing a sense of closeness with forests.